 Why Use Attribution

-Attribution enables precise tracking of component contributions across the carbon removal process.
-A component represents a certain amount of CO₂e transferred during a Carbon Removal process.
+Attribution enables precise tracking of component contributions across the carbon removal or GHG reduction process.
+A component represents a certain amount of CO₂e transferred during a carbon removal or GHG reduction process.
 The result of each component can be attributed to specific activities or groups of activities in the ways outlined below.
 This attribution determines how its carbon impact is distributed.
-Attribution allows users to:- Track how components contribute to multiple removals
+Attribution allows users to:- Track how components contribute to multiple GHG entries

 - Distribute emissions across different accounting boundaries